Sky Girls: Plot

 In the year 2071, humanity sees the appearance of mechanical cell clusters, known as WORMs.
 The technology begins sweeping away the human race on a massive scale, destroying one-third of the human population in just under two years.
 This leads humanity to overcome their national differences, and unite as a single force.
 Not being able to turn the situation in their favor, humanity decided to permit the use of weapons of mass destruction.
 Finally, they succeeded in the annihilation of the WORMs, but after paying an enormous price, and wreaking havoc on the planet.
 All the major continents were broken apart.
 Antarctica disappeared, and half of the remaining land mass was submerged.
 The largest damage this war caused was the loss of 90% of all military-age personnel, namely men in their twenties and thirties.
 Over a decade later, the WORMs re-appear, to the surprise of those who thought they were eliminated.
+Their re-emergence heralds the creation of a mecha unit called the Sonic Divers, piloted by 3 young girls to counter this threat.